lpkruger/posixshmcontrol-macport/README.md

   - The source code for the Mac Kernel (XNU) Posix SHM shows there is no possible way to export the hashtable of segment names without modifying the kernel:
   - https://github.com/apple/darwin-xnu/blob/master/bsd/kern/posix_shm.c
 - The same kernel source code also shows that reading and writing won't work.
 The only thing you can is mmap it into the address space.
 As a TODO this utility could be modified to support reading and writing through that mechanism.
-- disabled humanized formatting of numbers (ie appending K, M, G etc) because I couldn't immediately find stdutil.h anywhere.
+- (half fixed by manually declaring the function in the dylib)  disabled humanized formatting of numbers (ie appending K, M, G etc) because I couldn't immediately find stdutil.h anywhere.
 Although the dylib exists so maybe it can be made to work.
+Update: the dylib includes humanize_number (for formatting) but not expand_number (for parsing).
+So I half fixed this.